| Weaver

 agreeing.
 WSM definitely wouldn't win any awards for this little

-In Summary, it looks
+piece of "negotiation".
+Summary In Summary, it looks

 to The Carrboro News like Carr Mill wanted to ban Bruce from dancing,